PAARKAVYB/Exercise-09-Shift-registers-using-verilog-/README.md

-# Experiment--09-Implementation-of Shift-registers-using-verilog-
+# Experiment 09 Implementation of Shift registers using verilog

+## AIM:

-### AIM: To implement PISO , PIPO,PISO  using verilog and validating their functionality using their functional tables
+To implement PISO , PIPO,PISO  using verilog and validating their functionality using their functional tables.

+## HARDWARE REQUIRED:

-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+PC, Cyclone II , USB flasher

+## SOFTWARE REQUIRED:

-### SOFTWARE REQUIRED:   Quartus prime
+Quartus prime

-### THEORY
+## THEORY:

 Shift registers are basically of 4 types.
 These are:

 Serial In Serial Out shift register